Socialhome is a federated home page builder application with social network features.

 Create an account and create some content!

-Please note however that the software is in early stages and does not support a whole set of features from the federation layer, for example.
-Social interactions are not yet implemented, so comments and likes will not arrive back.
+Please note however that the software is in early stages and does not support the whole set of features from the federation layer, for example.

 Socialhome is missing features and needs a lot of polish on the UI side.
 If you are familiar with #Django (or want to learn!) and are interested in getting involved, please don't hesitate to get in touch!